The gigantic bichrome leaves of Philodendron plowmanii grow on creeping stems, making it a unique and rare variety.

 - The optimal temperature for stem cutting to encourage growth is about 70 to 75°F.

 - Cover your stem cuttings with transparent plastic to mimic a mini greenhouse for humidity.

 After about 3 to 4 weeks, delicately pull the plant and feel the resistance it delivers to see if the roots have begun to grow.

 When you notice strong roots forming, transfer the plant to its designated planter or pot.

 Air layering, also known as marcotting, is a popular technique of propagation used for rare and valuable plants or subtle cultivars.

-- Select a healthy part of the plant with at least two nodes for efficient propagation.
+- Select a healthy part of the parent plant with at least two nodes.